-The decision to have labiaplasty surgery is a very personal choice and should be made only to please yourself.
+The decision to have labiaplasty surgery is a personal choice and should be made only to please yourself.

 Labiaplasty in Perth